bradylowe/Word-Detection-Using-YOLOv2-and-Tensorflow/README.md

 # word-detection-with-conv-net
-Collection of code for detecting and interpreting text from images
+**Collection of code for detecting and interpreting text from images**

 This directory houses code, data, and neural network models for the automation of parsing input text files such as pdfs, screenshots, or images of text.

+The gif below demonstrates the use of the annotation tool image_labeler.py (OpenCV).

 ![](using_image_labeler.gif)